MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 Extracting specific fields from the parsed markdown is handled similar to how the document paths are in (outputFieldMappings)[https://learn.microsoft.com/en-us/azure/search/cognitive-search-output-field-mapping?tabs=rest], except the path begins with `/sections`  instead of  `/document`.
 So, for example, `/sections/0/content` would map to the content under the item at position 0 in the sections array.

-This would be useful in the case where the markdown files all have a document title in the first `h1`, a subsection title in the first `h2`, and a summary in the content of the final paragraph underneath the final `h1`.
+An example of a strong use case might look something like this: all markdown files have a document title in the first `h1`, a subsection title in the first `h2`, and a summary in the content of the final paragraph underneath the final `h1`.
 You could use the following field mappings to index only that content:

 ```http
 "fieldMappings" : [